Radio Security Services

 A Spy In The Lammermuirs?

-This, of course, didn’t prevent the emergence of or the wilder speculations of ‘Spy Mania’.
+This, of course, didn’t prevent rumours circulating or indeed some of the wilder speculations of ‘Spy Mania’.
 At least one example of Spy Mania originated in East Lothian.
 According to the story a radio engineer living in East Lothian was woken in the night and taken by Military Police into the Lammermuir Hills where a number of soldiers had a civilian under arrest.
 The engineer was ordered by an Army officer to inspect a radio transmitter.
 When asked if it was capable of transmitting to Germany, the engineer answered yes.
 The soldiers then took the civilian away and there was a volley of shots in the darkness.
 The soldiers returned, and left again with shovels, a sound of digging being audible.
 The officer then instructed the engineer to forget what happened that night and never to talk about it, and he was taken back to his home.
 Rumour or fact?
 You decide.

 Radio Direction Finding